 Singing Therapy for Patients That Can’t Talk After Stroke

 A surprising form of speech therapy after stroke called melodic intonation therapy (or singing therapy) can help patients that cannot talk at all.

 It’s well-studied and well-understood that stroke patients with severely limited speech are better at singing their words than saying them.

-That’s because singing involves music and rhythm, which are right-hemisphere tasks.
-So even after a left-hemisphere stroke impairs the ability to speak, patients can usually sing their words instead.
+That’s because singing involves music and rhythm, which are right-hemispheric tasks.
+So even after a left-hemisphere stroke impairs the ability to speak, patients can sometimes sing their words instead.

 It’s still difficult, but with the help of a skilled speech-language pathologist, words can finally be accessed.

 To see how this works, watch this video

 Continuing Recovery at Home with Speech Therapy Apps